aaronpowell/aaronpowell.github.io/src/content/posts/2019-07-22-home-grown-iot-automated-devops.md

       defaultPlatform: ${{ parameters.defaultPlatform }}
 ```

 The first task will use the `deployment.template.json` file to build the Docker image for the platform that we've specified.
-As I noted in the last post, if you'll need to have the `CONTAINER_REGISTRY_USERNAME`, `CONTAINER_REGISTRY_PASSWORD` and `CONTAINER_REGISTRY_SERVER` environment variables set so they can be substituted into the template.
+As I noted in the last post if you'll need to have the `CONTAINER_REGISTRY_USERNAME`, `CONTAINER_REGISTRY_PASSWORD` and `CONTAINER_REGISTRY_SERVER` environment variables set so they can be substituted into the template.
 We get `CONTAINER_REGISTRY_SERVER` from the parameters passed in (unpacked as a variable) but what about the other two?
-They are provided by the integration between Azure and Azure Pipelines, so you don't need to set them explicity.
+They are provided by the integration between Azure and Azure Pipelines, so you don't need to set them explicitly.

 Once the image is built we execute the `Push module images` command on the task which will push the image to our container registry.
 Since I'm using ACR I need to provide a JSON object which contains the URL for the ACR and the `id` for it.
 The `id` is a little tricky, you need to generate the full resource identifier which means you need to join each segment together, resulting in this `$(SUBSCRIPTION_ID)/resourceGroups/${{ parameters.azureResourceNamePrefix }}-shared/providers/Microsoft.ContainerRegistry/registries/$(CONTAINER_REGISTRY_SERVER_NAME)` which would become `<some guid>/resourceGroups/sunshine-shared/providers/Microsoft.ContainerRegistry/registries/sunshinecr`.

 Finally, we need to publish our `deployment.platform.json` file that the Release phase will execute to deploy a release to a device, but there's something to be careful about here.
 When the deployment is generated the container registry information is replaced with the credentials needed to talk to the registry.
 This is so the deployment, when pulled to the device, is able to log into your registry.
 But there's a downside to this, you have your credentials stored in a file that needs to be attached to the build.
 The standard template generated [in the docs](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-devops-project?{{<cda>}}) will attach this as a build artifact, just like our compiled application, and this works really well for most scenarios.
 There is a downside to this though, anyone who has access to your build artifacts will have access to your container registry credentials, which is something that you may not want.
-This bit me when I realised that, because my pipeline is public, **everyone** had accecss to my container registry credentials!
+This bit me when I realised that, because my pipeline is public, **everyone** had access to my container registry credentials!
 I then quickly deleted that ACR as the credentials were now compromised! 🤦‍♂️

 #### Securing Deployments